OpenCerts/opencerts-documentation/docs/index.md

 ## Migrating from v2

 If you are currently using OpenCerts v2 with the OpenAttestation library directly, refer to the [Migration Guide](./migrations/oa_to_trustvc.md) for step-by-step instructions on migrating to W3C Verifiable Credentials with TrustVC.
-Note that TrustVC also supports OpenAttestation documents, so existing v2 certificates will continue to work.

 ## Resources